 Insurance companies may deny or delay claims to avoid full payouts.
 Common reasons for denial include:

-If your claim is denied or underpaid, legal action may be required.
+If your claim is denied or underpaid, you may need to take legal action.
 A skilled attorney can challenge wrongful denials, negotiate with insurers, or file a lawsuit if necessary.

 Suing the At-Fault Driver Beyond Insurance Limits